ReactPoland/falcorjs-tutorial/text/404_advanced_falcor.md

 As any tool, there are always pros and cons.

-For certain Falcor is always better than Relay/GraphQL in small/mid sized projects at least until you have masters' developers (or you a master yourself) who knows Relay/GraphQL very well.
+For certain Falcor is always better than Relay/GraphQL in small/mid sized projects at least until you have masters' developers (or you are a master yourself) who knows Relay/GraphQL very well.
 Why?

 In general, the Relay (for front-end) and GrapQL (for backend) are two different set tools that YOU must be efficient to use it properly.